 Promise (3:21-22).
 To the one who overcomes the lure of self-sufficiency in riches, Christ offers to share in his eternal reign.
 “Just as I overcame” is a reference to Jesus’ victory over Satan’s temptations in the wilderness (Matthew 4:1-11), in particular, the attraction of materialism (v9-10).

 The big warning in this text is that material self-sufficiency often leads to spiritual self-reliance and ultimately self-serving.
 Comfort breeds complacency, bringing compromise.
 The Old Testament affirms this: prosperous Israel grew perverse.
 And our own lives often reveal how abundance makes the heart grow colder.

-It is easy for us in our self-indulging, materialistic cult, to sympathize with the Laodicean believers who were tempted to compromise their witness to maintain their socio-economic status, high living standards and financial security.
+It is easy for many of us in our self-indulging, materialistic culture, to sympathize with the Laodicean believers who were tempted to compromise their witness to maintain their socio-economic status, high living standards and financial security.
 It alerts one to the reality of Jesus’ warning “How difficult it is for those who have wealth to enter the kingdom of God!”
 (Luke 18:24)

 This letter to Laodicea leads us to examine our hearts and habits regarding our material world.
 Likewise, we are called to forgo our compromise and embrace the testing of our faith and cultivating of our character.
 This cleansing often comes through hardship and persecution.

 In a broader context, it begs us to answer the question: are we merely maintaining fellowship with the church, or feasting with Christ?
 Answer the call, invite him in, and join in his feast.
 The cost might be high, but the suffering brief, yet the rewards will be eternally glorious.

 Quick links to full THE END Revelation Series posts